Rosarito, Mexico

 What are the schools in Rosarito like?

 "The international schools and bilingual schools in Rosarito range in quality and span a variety of educational focuses.
 The Colegio Bilingüe Inglesano Americano (COBIAA) is one such school.
 Established in 1990, COBIAA strives to provide an international-style education while anchored in the cultural identity of Baja California.
 The school offers English, Spanish and French language instruction, as well as speciality classes like art and music.
 The school boasts an impressive student body of around 400 students, many of whom are developing into bilingual, bicultural citizens.
 The Academia M.I.T.
 International Bilingual School is another excellent international and bilingual school in Rosarito.
 This school program offers experiences and understanding to students, as well as encourages analytical thinking, creative and practical problem solving, and critical self-appraisal.
 It also strives to provide students with the opportunity to express themselves initially and descriptively, in English and Spanish, as independently and confidently as possible.
 The school also offers speciality classes such as Chinese and robotics, as well as an outdoor bilingual program where students get to explore national parks and nearby beaches.
 Not to be overlooked, the Frankfurt International School provides a variety of language instruction in English, German, and Spanish.
 The school relies on a progressive yet diverse learning environment providing a stimulating cumulative experience for each student.
 This model focuses on internationalism, globalism, and interculturalism and seeks to develop students into well-balanced, globally-minded citizens.
-Furthermore, their kindergarten and pre-primary programs provide excellent preparation for children beginning their education," remarked one parent with kids at in Rosarito.
+Furthermore, their kindergarten and pre-primary programs provide excellent preparation for children beginning their education," said one parent with children at in Rosarito.

 What are the pros and cons of living in Rosarito?